uva-math/uva-math-code/_posts/conferences/2023-02-27-fluid-conf.md

 image-alt: Conference poster
 ---

-The conference "Reflections on mathematical fluid dynamics" will be held at the University of Virginia in Charlottesville, VA on March 11-12, 2023.
+The conference "Reflections on mathematical fluid dynamics" will be held at the University of Virginia in Charlottesville, VA on March 11-12, 2023, in Clark 102.

 <!--more-->